madwire-media/firstmate/Readme.md

  |.*                ^^^^
 ```

-Firstmate is a tool to help you develop and deploy software on Kubernetes using Docker and Helm.
+Firstmate is a tool to quicken and simplify your software development workflow on Kubernetes.
 With just a few commands you could create a new node.js or Apache project and get it running on Kubernetes.

 ## Install